 No tests whatsoever were carried out to the system or appliances.

-Heating is provided by a gas fired combination boiler located within a hall cupboard.
-The boiler serves the central heating system via steel radiators and also appears to provide hot water on demand.
+Heating is provided by a gas combination boiler located within the attic.
+This serves the central heating system via radiators, and also appears to provide hot water on demand.